arago/hiro-client-java/README.md

 Both of them have special client classes in this library.

-When messages from the websockets are received, they are handled in sequential order.
+When messages from the websockets are received, they are handled in sequential order in their own thread.
 This can prove to be a problem when you need to react to those messages swiftly.
 Isolating each handling of an incoming message in its own thread is not subject of this library and has to be done by the project using it.

-### Event Websocket
+## Event Websocket

 * [event-ws](https://core.arago.co/help/specs/?url=definitions/events-ws.yaml)